 There is a risk of not being approved for a high-enough credit limit to transfer all of your existing balance.
 Or, depending on the issuer, there might be a cap on how much you can transfer.
 In that case, you may wish to transfer as much as you can and pay the remainder down quickly on the high-interest card, or you may decide to take out a loan to cover the rest.

 Below are some cards worth considering for lengthy balance transfer offers:

-The Citi Simplicity® Card - No Late Fees Ever is exactly what its name implies: A simple card with a great introductory period for balance transfers.
+The Citi Simplicity® Card is exactly what its name implies: A simple card with a great introductory period for balance transfers.
 Here are the details:

 Other card details: There’s a $0 annual fee, and the card has no late fees and no penalty APR.

 Discover it® Cash Back